đ This feature is coming soon and not yet available to all users. Continue checking our Feature Releases collection to stay up-to-date!

 Sync Conversations: When enabled, we will export conversation data and the contacts associated with those Conversations from Element451 and push them to Salesforce.

-âConversation Entity Name: The name of the entity in Salesforce that corresponds to Conversations in Element451. â¨This is typically a custom entity or object.
+âConversation Entity: Select the Salesforce object that corresponds to Conversations in Element451. â¨This is typically a custom entity or object.

 Contact Sync Preferences